 This programming is operating in the background.
 Your conditioning is always on and always influencing your decisions, your experience, and your beliefs about yourself and the world.

 Compassionate Self-Awareness helps you learn to turn your attention inward and notice how your conditioning is operating.
 Through shining the light of awareness on your conditioning, you begin to change it, one thought at a time.

 Watching your conditioning from a non-judgmental place, you begin to see who you really are beneath all the layers of ‘who you’re supposed to be’ according to your conditioning.

 Compassionate Self-Awareness is a style of therapy that is active in nature and does require willingness to participate and explore who you are, how you’ve come to be who you are, and to challenge yourself to grow beyond yourself.
 This may feel like a spiritual path mixed with therapeutic guidance; and it can have a profound impact on how you see yourself, your loved ones and the world.

 Are you interested?

 If you’re considering treatment and would like to learn more about how our treatment process applies to you, give us a call for your FREE 20-Minute consultation.
-If you reach our voicemail, please leave a message; your phone call will be returned within 24 hours, but typically sooner.
+If you reach our voicemail, please leave a message; your phone call will be returned as soon as possible.